 Chapter 3

 Operators

+Introduction

+This chapter will cover essential operators and input/output functions in C programming, which are fundamental for performing operations and handling data.
+Topics include arithmetic operators for basic calculations, relational operators for comparing values, logical operators for combining conditions, and bitwise operators for manipulating individual bits of data.
+Unary operators, assignment, and conditional operators will also be discussed, as well as how operator precedence and associativity affect the evaluation of expressions.
+Additionally, the chapter will introduce both unformatted and formatted input/output functions in C, enabling efficient handling of user input and data display.
+These topics provide the building blocks for controlling the flow and manipulating data in C programs.

+Structure

+The chapter covers the following topics:

 Arithmetic operators

+Relational operators

+Logical operators

+Bitwise operator

+Unary operators

+Assignment and conditional operators

+Precedence and associativity of operators

+Input/output: Unformatted and formatted I/O function in C

+Objectives

+The objectives of this chapter are to equip learners with the knowledge and skills needed to use various types of operators in C, including arithmetic, relational, logical, bitwise, unary, assignment, and conditional operators.
+The chapter aims to enhance understanding of operator precedence and associativity in expressions, and to develop proficiency in using unformatted and formatted input/output functions for effective data handling.
+By the end of this chapter, learners should be able to confidently apply these operators and I/O functions to control program flow, manipulate data, and interact with users in real-world C programming scenarios.

+Arithmetic operators

 Arithmetic operators are fundamental tools in programming and mathematics used to perform basic calculations on numbers.
 These operators include addition (+), subtraction (-), multiplication (*), division (/), modulus (%), exponentiation (**), and floor division (//).
 Each operator serves a specific purpose: addition sums values, subtraction finds differences, multiplication calculates products, division computes quotients, modulus returns remainders, exponentiation raises numbers to powers, and floor division provides integer results by discarding the decimal part.
 These operators follow precedence rules to ensure accurate results in complex expressions.
-Here's a detailed explanation of common arithmetic operators used in programming and mathematics:
+Here is a detailed explanation of common arithmetic operators used in programming and mathematics:

-Addition (+)

-The addition operator adds two numbers together.
-It's one of the most basic operations, commonly used to sum numbers.
+Addition (+): The addition operator adds two numbers together.
+It is one of the most basic operations commonly used to sum numbers.

 Example in mathematics: